Versality in toric geometry: The local equations

 gives us as above that

 from which we see that the $n$-th parts of the equations \eqref{eq second e} are in the image of $o^*$.
 Finally, denoting $\widetilde{m}:=\min\{m,n\}$ and for $k=1,\dots,\widetilde{m}$ defining

-give us as above that the $n$-th parts of the equations \eqref{eq third e} are in the image of $o^*$. \end{proof} So to prove our main Theorem \ref{th main} we only need to show that the loop and local equations are generating all equations in $W$.
+give us as above that the $n$-th parts of the equations \eqref{eq third e} are in the image of $o^*$. \end{proof} So to prove our main Theorem \ref{th main} we only need to show that the loop and local equations are generating all the equations of $k[\ktT]$.
 This is done in the next section.